mendrugory/blog/content/cv.md

 _R&D Engineer_ • Jun, 2011 — Aug, 2015

-Collaborating with several agile teams distributed around the world developing SW tools which were used to optimize mobile (GSM, UMTS and LTE) networks of several vendors.
+Collaborating with several agile teams distributed around the world developing SW tools which were used to optimize mobile (GSM, UMTS and LTE) networks of several vendors like AT&T, Telefonica, Vodafone or Deutsche Telekom.
 Information traces of the network nodes were analyzed in order to identify and geo-locate issues.

 **Main Project**: